kigster/neo-ring/README-Arli-CMake.md

 Here is how you can get started with Arduino projects using this tool:

  1. Download and Install Arduino SDK or IDE
- 2. Verify that you have git, gcc, CMake on your system or install them
+ 2. Verify that you have git, gcc, CMake start your system or install them
  3. Verify that you have a recent ruby by runnin `ruby --version`.
 You should see a version higher than 2.0.0, but ideally 2.3+.

 Then run the following commands: